Did you know? Ultimaker Cura users worldwide prepare over 2 million prints per week.

 Many other integrated features work together to create a hassle-free 3D printing experience, giving you higher uptime and an increased ROI.

-For example, Ultimaker 3 and Ultimaker S5 owners benefit from the following:
+For example, owners of the Ultimaker 3, Ultimaker S3, Ultimaker S5, and the Ultimaker S5 Pro Bundle benefit from the following:

-NFC spool and print core recognition tells Ultimaker Cura which filament and print core are loaded to increase your workflow speed
+NFC spool and print core recognition tells Ultimaker Cura which filament and print core are loaded to increase your workflow efficiency

-Network monitoring via Ultimaker Connect lets you monitor, start, queue, reorder, and duplicate print jobs all from your desk
+Network monitoring via Ultimaker Digital Factory lets you monitor, start, queue, reorder, and duplicate print jobs all from your desk

 Customer support is better.
 If you’re using an Ultimaker, you automatically benefit from full Ultimaker Cura support – in your own language and timezone